 - 8 plum tomatoes fresh or canned, coarsely chopped

 - 1 green apple like a Granny Smith, peeled, cored and chopped

 - 3 cups stale bread cubes for stuffing

 - 1 tablespoon chopped fresh sage, or 2 teaspoons dried

 - 2 eggs, lightly beaten

-- Start the Sauce.
-Cook the bacon dice until they are crispy, then set aside.
+- Cook the bacon dice until they are crispy, then set aside.
 Add the chopped onion and carrot to the pan and cook on medium heat until the onion turns clear, about 6 minutes.
 Add the garlic and cook another 90 seconds.
 Add the white wine, tomatoes, chopped apple and 2 tablespoons of parsley, along with the thyme and salt to taste.
 Simmer gently while you make the filling and stuff the cabbages.

-- Stuff the cabbages.
-Lay out a cabbage leaf with the stalk facing you and place some filling inside; amounts will differ, as the leaves are different sizes.
+- Lay out a cabbage leaf with the stalk facing you and place some filling inside; amounts will differ, as the leaves are different sizes.
 Fold the stalk end over the filling and then fold in the sides, then give the leaf one more roll to secure; this is like folding a burrito or a package.
 Repeat until you have used all the filling.

-- Simmer the stuffed cabbage.
-Pour the sauce into a blender and puree.
+- Pour the sauce into a blender and puree.
 Add salt and black pepper to taste.
 Arrange the stuffed cabbages seam side down into a wide, shallow pan with a lid, then pour over the sauce.
 Jiggle the pan to coat everything.
 Sprinkle the reserved bacon over it all, cover and simmer for 45 minutes to 1 hour.
 Serve with the remaining parsley sprinkled over the top.